okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/nodejs/integrationsteps.md

 ### 1: Your app displays the sign-in page

-Build a sign-in page that captures both the user's name and their password.
+Build a sign-in page that captures both the user's name and password.

 <div class="half wireframe-border">